- Why do I want to do this?

-IMPORTANT NOTE: You MUST be an administrator, in Facebook, for the charity Facebook Fan page.
-That means that the email address you use to log into Facebook must be an administrator for the fan page.
-If you aren't an administrator for the fan page, you will not be able to set this up.
+IMPORTANT NOTE: You MUST be an administrator, in Facebook, for the charity Facebook Fan page or Facebook Group.
+That means that the email address you use to log into Facebook must be an administrator for the Fan page/Group.
+If you aren't an administrator for the Fan page/Group, you will not be able to set this up.

-Here we provide a step by step process for connecting your Facebook Fan Page to your iGive Cause.
+Here we provide a step by step process for connecting your Facebook Fan Page or Facebook Group to your iGive Cause.

 - First go into Facebook and log out.
-Why?
-We want to make sure you are going to be logging into Facebook using the email address that is an administrator for the Facebook Fan Page.
-Lots of folks have multiple Facebook accounts and if you aren't logged into the right one, this won't work.
+(Why?
+We want to make sure you are going to be logging into Facebook using the email address that is an administrator for the Facebook Fan Page/Group Page.
+Lots of folks have multiple Facebook accounts and if you aren't logged into the right one, this won't work.)

 - Once you are logged into your cause in iGive and are on the Facebook Options screen, you should see a page that looks like the one below.
 Click the "Get Started" button to start setting up the iGive/Facebook connection.

-- After you click "Get Started" your browser will be redirected to Facebook where you will need to login to your personal Facebook account (the one which is the administrator for the cause fan page).
+- After you click "Get Started" your browser will be redirected to Facebook where you will need to login to your personal Facebook account (the one which is the administrator for the cause's Facebook Fan Page/Group).
 That page looks like the one below.
 Enter your personal email address and Facebook information into this screen and click the "Login" button.

 - We're finally done with the Facebook side of things so it is back to iGive.
 You should be automatically redirected to a page that looks like the one below.
-You should see your cause fan page shown in the table.
-The only thing left to do is click the "Link Now" button which will tell Facebook that you are giving the final permissions to iGive to post to your Fan page.
+You should see your cause Fan Page shown in the table.
+The only thing left to do is click the "Link Now" button which will tell Facebook that you are giving the final permissions to iGive to post to your Fan page/Group.
 Click the "Link Now" button to proceed.